Brett-Tanner/Journal/2024/Sep_24.md

 - Add an API on the LMS to receive form submissions & email Nakagawa san
   - [] Allow it to receive requests without auth/CORS issues
-- [] Write custom popover API js since Apple can't be bothered adding new HTML features

 ### Leaving prep

-- [] Add ability for admins to create admin accounts to LMS
-- [] Figure out how to get the splash/login working with just an image/picture tag rather than bg-image
-- [] Finally figure out how to get swap working on EB docker
-- [] Will need to change the child switcher links to point at new invoice path
+- Was missing an MX record for SES in Cloudflare
 - Get Jayson credentials
   - [] AWS
   - [] New company docker
   - [] Company github
   - [] Company cloudflare
-- Move stuff I've been hosting to company accounts
-  - [] Cloudflare wiki
-  - [] LMS & event site Dockerhub
-    - And change the targets in code
+- [] Style the photo service button on footer once designed by Alex
+  - [] Will need to change the child switcher links to point at new invoice path

 ### LMS

-- Add translations
+- Styling
-  - [] Support Requests
+  - [] Test results
-- [] ['Shallowify'](https://guides.rubyonrails.org/routing.html?ref=blog.bullettrain.co#shallow-nesting) all the nested routes
+  - [] Tests
-- [] Style student/report/test pages
+  - [] Students
 - [] Add organisation ID to kids
   - [] Add automatically when uploading from CSV
   - [] Use in policies